aceDuChene/small-shell/README.txt

-To compile, type into the terminal gcc -g -Wall -std=gnu99 main.c -o smallsh
+To compile, type into the linux terminal gcc -g -Wall -std=gnu99 main.c -o smallsh

 then to run, type in the terminal